 At the end of two minutes, an email prompt would appear asking people to sign up.
 In two weeks, over 100,000 people did.
 A few months later Calm.com was founded, with the intention of building on Tew’s website success.

 Calm has always offered introductory lessons for free, followed by a monthly subscription for access to the entire archive.
-Some have criticised the app (and Headspace) for monetising meditation and mental health, while others have said the exercises are simply repackaged concentration training tools.

 As Calm grew, so did its ambitions.
 In 2017, it won Apple’s App of the Year award, which propelled it ahead of its rival Headspace in downloads and revenue.
 It added Sleep Stories, which has become the app’s most popular segment, reaching over 140 million listens in 2018.